jcaillon/valet/tests.d/1107-self-document/results.approved.md

 - $5: initial text _as string_:
       (optional) The initial string, which corresponds to the text already entered by the user at the moment the autocompletion box shows up.
-      Allows to prefilter the autocompletion.
+      Allows to pre-filter the autocompletion.
       (defaults to empty)
 - $6: max lines _as int_:
       optional) The maximum number of lines/rows to use for the autocompletion box.